mkiki254/alx-low_level_programming/0x00-hello_world/README.md

-Task 2: The script generates the assembly code of C code Task 3: The script creates an executable cisfun from the C file $CFILE Task 4: C programming that prints usign puts function
+Task 2: The script generates the assembly code of C code Task 3: The script creates an executable cisfun from the C file $CFILE Task 4: C programming that prints usign puts function Task 5: C program that prints using the printf and uses a \n escape character